TheLeao/HotelCancun/README.md

 Or be initiated directly from Visual Studio 2022.

 The API should be running in the addresses 'https://localhost:7209' and 'http://localhost:5209' and ready to listen to requests.

+## Reservations

+The reservations are the domain entity that is worked with in this project.
+All projects of the solution are aimed towards operating directly with it.
+The Reservation class has the following properties:
+- StartDate (DateTime)
+- EndDate (DateTime)
+- Canceled (Bool)
+- ReservedBy (String)

+The dates represent the beginning and end of the stay in the hotel's room.
+The boolean property informs if the reservation has been canceled.
+After being canceled, the same reservation cannot be reopened.
+And lastly, a string indicating to whom the reservation is placed for.

+The inclusion of the ReservedBy property in this scenario is to enforce the rule "**To give a chance to everyone to book the room** the stay can’t be longer than 3 days" of the requirements.
+By knowing who is booking the room, is possible to prevent the same person from reserving more than 3 days straight, through multiple reservations.